natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-47D%20(Germany).md

 '''Pros:'''

-* Great at diving and Boom & Zoom
+* Great at diving and Boom & Zoom tactics
-* Impressive speed, great engine performance above 6,000 m
+* Impressive speed, good engine performance above 6,000 m
-* Very rugged construction can keep the plane flying despite damages
+* Very rugged construction which can absorb significant damage
-* Impressive firepower of 8 x 12.7 mm M2 Browning machine guns with also impressive ammunition pool
+* Impressive firepower of 8 x 12.7 mm M2 Browning machine guns with
-* Very fast for its rank
+* Large ammunition pool
+* P-47 airframe may trick enemy Allied pilots and ground vehicles into ignoring this aircraft in Simulator modes

 '''Cons:'''

-* Terrible turning time (overall manoeuvrability) at low altitude/low speed
+* Poor overall manoeuvrability at low speeds
-* Mediocre climb performance (side climbing recommended)
 * Big target, larger than average fighters
-* Very limited capability to ground pound targets, limited to softer targets which 12 mm guns can penetrate
-* No suspended armament
+* No suspended armament for ground attack
+* The American P-47 airframe may trick friendly Axis pilots and ground vehicles into shooting down this aircraft in Simulator modes
+* Bright yellow colour can help enemy units easily spot the aircraft from above and below

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->